Overview

 Contributions to the User Guide

 Given below are sections I contributed to the User Guide.
 They showcase my ability to write documentation targeting end-users, such that technical terms describing how the application works are reduced as end-users are only concerned with how the application can help them.
+The guide will include how students can use the application to manage their CAP and workload expectations while planning for modules to take. |

 Check CAP limits: cklimit